 In the end, aren’t we all just searching for answers?
 We’ve been conditioned since infancy to question why.
 From the days of probing anyone who will listen about why things are the way they are, to the years of education where having a sense of curiosity was ingrained.

-Now, throughout adulthood, there is a constant search to understand how our business decisions will affect the future.
-How will our target audience respond to this advertisement?
-Can we design our webshop better to optimize conversions?
-Where should we distribute our message?
+Now, throughout adulthood, there is always the search to understand how our business decisions will affect the future...

-Well, this is exactly where a CBO comes into the picture.
-They will be the go-to person for all things behavior.
+Although the CBO doesn’t always directly impact these things, they will be your go-to guy or gal for all things concerning consumer behavior.
+In effect, the CBO advocates “for the human at the center” of everything.
 Their role is a healthy balance between behavioral and data science, with a strong tendency for taking a crossover approach.

 Have you ever read the book Influence by Robert Cialdini?
 If not, I can heartily recommend it.
-This book covers the six “Weapons of Influence,” which are the psychological responses that individuals experience in given situations (see Figure 1).
+This book covers the six “Weapons of Influence,” which are the psychological responses that individuals experience in given situations.
 Cialdini does an excellent job of bringing the reader through countless scientific studies, their findings, and ways in which the principles apply to daily life.